 Right from the beginning, you will realize how completely different university in the US and UK are when you have to go through the application process.

 Because of this, it is no wonder that extracurricular activities matter much more when applying to US universities.
 They are looking for “well-rounded students” as opposed to students who excel in a specific area of study.
 In your personal statement, don’t bother trying to impress them with obscure details from the subject area.
-They will be more impressed by stories of personal growth and overcoming difficulties which will show that you will be a valuable member of their university community.
+They will be more impressed by stories of personal growth and overcoming difficulties.
+This will show that you will be a valuable member of their university community.